North Brooklyn Mutual Aid

 Proposals

 Proposals are formal requests of the network for organizational or financial purposes.
 New, ongoing, and/or large requests for money, resources, or member bandwidth should be proposals.
 Also anything related to roles and membership, or partnerships with outside organizations/elected officials.
+We seek to meet all needs, however we recognize our collective works with limited and shifting resources and therefore strive for transparent decision making on these collective resources.

 Example Proposals